ratnesh1253/Simon-Says-Game/README.md

 4. **Random Number Generation**: Creating the game's sequence of button presses.

 5. **Conditional Logic**: Checking the user's input against the game's sequence and determining if the game should continue or end.

-## Future Enhancements

-1. **Sound Effects**: Add sound effects for each button press to enhance the gameplay experience.
-2. **Mobile Optimization**: Optimize the game layout and controls for mobile devices.
-3. **Advanced Levels**: Introduce different difficulty levels with faster sequences and more colors.
-4. **Scoreboard**: Implement a scoreboard to keep track of high scores.
-5. **Animations**: Add smoother and more engaging animations for button presses and transitions.

 ## Installation